mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_activities.md

 ## Project planning
 On paper or on your computer, answer the following questions:
 1. What is my research question or topic?
 2. What are the biggest problems I have found with the data?
+What are realistic solutions?
 3. What methods/tools am I interested in using?
 4. What resources do I need?
 5. What are my next steps?
 Break them down!